CalamitousCamel/PrettyPrintGmail/README.md

 ## Why would I want this?

-I hated it when Gmail would completely mess up my email when I wanted to print one (cat emojis my own):
+I hated it when Gmail would completely mess up my email when I wanted to print (cat emojis my own):

 <p align="center">
   <img src="/screenshots/screenshot-before.png"/>